Chart Color Schemes

 Broadbeach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 30 projects likely impacting the area.
-Notable ones are Victoria & Albert Broadbeach, Broadbeach Cultural Precinct, Amaya Broadbeach, and Sea Glass.
-The following details projects expected to be most relevant.
+AreaSearch identified 30 projects likely to impact the area.
+Notable projects include Victoria & Albert Broadbeach, Broadbeach Cultural Precinct, Amaya Broadbeach, and Sea Glass.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.